 The contraceptive implant is made from a small soft flexible rod made out of ethylene vinylacetate copolymer (plastic)

 The contraceptive implant is a small flexible plastic rod that’s placed under the skin in your upper arm by a doctor or nurse.
-It releases the hormone progestogen gradually into your bloodstream which prevents pregnancy in three ways – stopping ovulation, making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for an embryo to grow in it.
+It releases the hormone progestogen gradually into your bloodstream which prevents pregnancy in three ways – stopping ovulation, making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for fertilised egg to implant in it.

-Your doctor or nurse will do some tests to make sure that you can have the implant.
-They check your medical history, make sure that you’re not pregnant and take your blood pressure.
+Your doctor or nurse will do some tests to make sure that you can have the implant including checking your medical history and making sure that you’re not pregnant.

 You can have the implant fitted at any time in your period cycle.
 If it’s fitted within the first five days of your cycle, you will be protected from pregnancy straight away.
 Any other time in your cycle and you’ll need to use condoms or other contraception for seven days.